dhlab-basel/Sipi/manual/building.rst

 Mac OS X & macOS
 ================

 You will need Homebrew_ and at least OSX 10.11.5.

-Then:
+Prerequisites for building Sipi without its automated test framework:

 ::